Will we be able to travel this Christmas?

 In lockdown, holidays in the UK and abroad were banned.
 But come December 2 both ‘domestic and international travel [are] permitted again subject to guidance in each tier.’

-If you have plans to go away over the actual Christmas period, it looks like those have been given the green light, provided you don’t live in a Tier 3 area.
+If you have plans to go away over the actual Christmas period, it looks like those have been given the green light (though it’s worth noting that people living in Tier 3 areas are not encouraged to travel.)
 Once lockdown lifts, England will revert to implementing air bridges and quarantine for those returning or arriving from countries not listed as an air bridge.
 It even looks like that quarantine time could be cut to just five days if you’re willing to fork out for a private antibody test, too.

 It looks like some festive fun could be on the horizon after a month of staying safe indoors.
 Our collective fingers are crossed!